cnr-isti-vclab/nexus/README.md

 ### Dependencies and Licenses

-All Nexus software is free and released under the GPL license (it depends on Qt and VCG lib).
+All C++ Nexus software is free and released under the GPL license (it depends on Qt and VCG lib).
+All Javascript Nexus software is free and release under the MIT license.

 ### Publications